Ringerike and Hallingdal District Court

-Ringerike og Hallingdal District Court (Ringerike og Hallingdal tingrett) is a district court with jurisdiction in parts of Buskerud and Akershus counties in Norway.
+Ringerike and Hallingdal District Court (Ringerike og Hallingdal tingrett) is a district court with jurisdiction in parts of Buskerud and Akershus counties in Norway.
 This court is based at two different courthouses which are located in Hønefoss and Nesbyen.
 The court is subordinate to the Borgarting Court of Appeal.
 The court serves the northeastern parts of Buskerud county and the northwestern part of Akershus county.
 It has jurisdiction over 10 municipalities.